Harvard-IACS/2023-CS107/content/pages/syllabus.md

 or will submit to another without permission.
 The teaching staff may use tools to compute correlations between submitted work.

+## <a id="ai-models"></a><a class="anchor-link" href="#ai-models">Use of AI Models</a>
+**Purpose of Policy:** This policy outlines the acceptable use of AI models, including but not limited to ChatGPT, in completing assignments for this course.

+**Policy Guidelines:**

+1. **Original Work:** Students are expected to complete assignments using their original thoughts and interpretations.
+AI models can be used to help understand concepts, generate ideas, or learn about different perspectives, but they should not write or complete assignments for students.

+2. **Collaboration with AI:** Students may use AI models for brainstorming or generating preliminary ideas, but the final work submitted must be substantially their own.
+Students should be able to explain their reasoning, logic, and conclusions without relying on the model's output.

+3. **Restrictions for Specific Assignments:** There may be specific assignments (e.g. quiz part of the midterms) or parts of the course where the use of AI models is entirely prohibited.
+These restrictions will be clearly stated in the assignment guidelines.

+4. **Ethical Considerations:** Students are encouraged to approach the use of AI with ethical considerations in mind, including issues related to privacy, bias, and authenticity.

+**Consequences for Non-Compliance:** Failure to adhere to this policy may result in academic penalties as outlined in the course's academic integrity policy.

+**Questions and Clarifications:** If students have questions about the appropriate use of AI models in an assignment, they should consult the course instructor or teaching assistants before proceeding.

+Please refer to the [University's policy](https://provost.harvard.edu/guidelines-using-chatgpt-and-other-generative-ai-tools-harvard) for further information.

 ## <a id="accessibility"></a><a class="anchor-link" href="#accessibility">Accessibility</a>